timidlion805/dev/README.md

 ### Goal and Value of the Application

-The TimidLion storefront is an application that allows users to select shoes based on filters (Brands and Color) and price (high to low, low to high).
+The TimidLion storefront is an application that allows users to select shoes based on filters (Brands and Color) and sort prices (high to low, low to high).

 ### Usability Principles Considered